microsoft/Azure-Analytics-and-AI-Engagement/fsidemo/Readme-shell.md

   5. For any questions or comments please email **[dreamdemos@microsoft.com](mailto:dreamdemos@microsoft.com).**

    > **Note**: Set up your demo environment at least two hours before your scheduled demo to make sure everything is working.

+# Copyright

+© 2021 Microsoft Corporation.
+All rights reserved.

+By using this demo/lab, you agree to the following terms:

+The technology/functionality described in this demo/lab is provided by Microsoft Corporation for purposes of obtaining your feedback and to provide you with a learning experience.
+You may only use the demo/lab to evaluate such technology features and functionality and provide feedback to Microsoft.
+You may not use it for any other purpose.
+You may not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, or sell this demo/lab or any portion thereof.

+COPYING OR REPRODUCTION OF THE DEMO/LAB (OR ANY PORTION OF IT) TO ANY OTHER SERVER OR LOCATION FOR FURTHER REPRODUCTION OR REDISTRIBUTION IS EXPRESSLY PROHIBITED.

+THIS DEMO/LAB PROVIDES CERTAIN SOFTWARE TECHNOLOGY/PRODUCT FEATURES AND FUNCTIONALITY, INCLUDING POTENTIAL NEW FEATURES AND CONCEPTS, IN A SIMULATED ENVIRONMENT WITHOUT COMPLEX SET-UP OR INSTALLATION FOR THE PURPOSE DESCRIBED ABOVE.
+THE TECHNOLOGY/CONCEPTS REPRESENTED IN THIS DEMO/LAB MAY NOT REPRESENT FULL FEATURE FUNCTIONALITY AND MAY NOT WORK THE WAY A FINAL VERSION MAY WORK.
+WE ALSO MAY NOT RELEASE A FINAL VERSION OF SUCH FEATURES OR CONCEPTS.
+YOUR EXPERIENCE WITH USING SUCH FEATURES AND FUNCITONALITY IN A PHYSICAL ENVIRONMENT MAY ALSO BE DIFFERENT.

 ## Contents